SiloHaus/moloch-party-UI/css-v1.md

   text-decoration: underline; /* Adds underline on hover */ }

+/* Assuming you're using FontAwesome icons, adjust the color and spacing */ .socialIcons a {
+  color: #DAA520; /* Gold color for the icons */
+  margin: 0 10px; /* Adjust spacing between icons as needed */
+}

 /* This ensures that the icons container does not disrupt layout */ .socialIcons {
-  display: inline-block;
-}

-.socialIcons svg {
-  width: 25px;
-  height: 25px;
-  fill: #DAA520; /* Gold color for the icons */
+  display: flex; /* Aligns icons in a row */
 }

 .h4 {